dfirale/evtscanner/README.md

 ```
 .\syslogreceiver.ps1 -port 514 -file C:\Users\Johndoe\Desktop\events.txt
 ```
-Python: Edit the script if you wish to change the logfile.
-Default is events.log in the current directory
+Python: Predefined port is 514 (default port for syslog).
+Edit the script if you wish to change the logfile.
+Default is events.log in the current directory.
 ```
 python3 syslogreceiver.py
 ```